The headline trickled across my newsfeed: High-Protein Diet Raises Cancer Risk As Much As Smoking.

 – Whether you’ll lose fat faster by eating more protein

 – Do you need to guzzle a shake right after training, or is that broscience?

-Ted’s Battle With Inadequate Protein and His Dadbod
+Ted’s Battle and His Dadbod

 Ted is a busy guy who just wants to retake control of his health and look good naked.
 Three weeks into the training and nutrition plan I put together for him, everything was runnin’ smooth.